abtraore/mnist-numpy/Readme.md

 ## SUMMARY

 This repository contains a Perceptron implementation using NumPy.
 There are no hidden details in the implementation, meaning that the work focuses more on the learning process rather than on how "clean" or "abstract" the implementation is.
-The task is to classify handwritten digits using the Perceptron.
+The task is to classify handwritten digits using a Perceptron.

 ## ARCHITECTURE